 There is something quite nostalgic about this recipe.
-I remember eating this and many similar recipes at family gatherings growing up as a kid.
+We remember eating this and many similar recipes at family gatherings growing up as kids.
 It's not hard to figure out why it was a popular one - it's pretty damn good, and doesn't make much time to produce a dish large enough to feed many.

 This pasta dish is a great main or side dish for those summer picnics on the bold coast of Maine or lakeside.
-(Can you tell where my mind is at 😉?)
+(Can you tell where our mind is at 😉?)
+Whether you're a seafood lover or just looking for a healthy and delicious pasta dish, this kelp, tuna, and sweet pea pasta is sure to satisfy your cravings.
 It can be served both warm or cold.

 Prep Time: 20 mins